usc

 Data Release (Cahoon et al. AJHG 2024)

-- Disparity in imputation accuracies around the world: an interactive map summarizing the imputation efficacy of TOPMed reference panel for the diverse global populations we assessed
+• Disparity in imputation accuracies around the world: an interactive map summarizing the imputation efficacy of TOPMed reference panel for the plethora of global populations we assessed

 Data Release (Dinh et al. Hum Genet 2024)